cortside/guidelines/docs/rest/BestPractices.md

 * GET /tickets?sort=-priority - Retrieves a list of tickets in descending order of priority
 * GET /tickets?sort=-priority,createdDate - Retrieves a list of tickets in descending order of priority.
 Within a specific priority, older tickets are ordered first

-### Searching

-Sometimes basic filters aren't enough and you need the power of full text search.
-Perhaps you're already using ElasticSearch or another Lucene based search technology.
-When full text search is used as a mechanism of retrieving resource instances for a specific type of resource, it can be exposed on the API as a query parameter on the resource's endpoint.
-Let's say q.
-Search queries should be passed straight to the search engine and API output should be in the same format as a normal list result.

-Combining these together, we can build queries like:

-GET /tickets?sort=-updated_at - Retrieve recently updated tickets GET /tickets?state=closed&sort=-updated_at - Retrieve recently closed tickets GET /tickets?q=return&state=open&sort=-priority,created_at - Retrieve the highest priority open tickets mentioning the word 'return'

 ### Aliases for common queries

 To simplify common searches, an alias endpoint can be created.
 For example, the recently closed tickets query above could be packaged up as GET /tickets/recentlyclosed